Spinal Cord Injury Waiver (SCI)

 After you have contacted your case manager and expressed an interest in enrolling on the SCI waiver, your case manager will mail you a Voluntary Withdrawal Form.
-This form states that you are requesting to withdraw from the current Waiver you are enrolled in and want to be transferred to the SCI Waiver.
-Please sign and send the Voluntary Withdrawal Form back as soon as possible.
+This form states that you are requesting to withdraw from the current waiver you are enrolled in and want to be transferred to the SCI Waiver.
+Please sign and return the Voluntary Withdrawal Form as soon as possible.
 Your case manager will also send your physician a Physician Medical Information Page (PMIP) form to verify your diagnosis of spinal cord injury.

 3. Do I need to have another assessment done by my case manager?

 After your case manager receives both the Voluntary Withdrawal Form and Physician Medical Information Page, they will contact you to discuss any changes in your needs since your last assessment.
 Your case manager will be able to confirm this over the phone if your last assessment was completed within the past six months.
 If you have not had an assessment in the last six months, your case manager will need to schedule a new face-to-face assessment to verify your needs.

 Enrollment for the SCI waiver started July 1, 2012.

 5. Who is providing Complementary and Integrative Health Services?

 Currently, there are two providers for these services:

 Denver, CO 80229

 Contact your case manager for information and availability for these providers and any new providers that may become available.